StuartCTS/kcc-demo/README.md

 tar zxvf release-bundle.tar.gz
 ```

-Create a namespace for the kcc - this _must_ be named `cnrm-system`:
+Create a namespace for the kcc - this _must_ be named `cnrm-system` - and add the secret you created from the above service account:
 ```
 kubectl create namespace cnrm-system